rcchris-illinoisstateweb/frontend-designer-exercise/README.md

 4. Utilize [Bootstrap's](https://getbootstrap.com/docs/4.2/getting-started/introduction/) **Layouts** and **Components** for all UI needs.
 You should NOT need to write additonal CSS to deliver expected output.
 5. Add a nav bar
 6. Create a row with 3 columns with the following: Media Object, Accordion, two column row containing a List group with badges in each column [screenshot: 02-task1-full.png](screenshots/02-task1-full.png)
-7. At the xlarge / full screen break point, the List group columns should be stacked on top of each other
+7. At the large / full screen break point, the List group columns should be stacked on top of each other [screenshot: 03-task1-large.png](screenshots/03-task1-large.png)
-8. At the large break point, set columns 1 and 2 at 50% width and column 3 at 100% width with the List groups in 2 columns. [screenshot: 03-task1-large.png](screenshots/03-task1-large.png)
+8. At the medium break point, set columns 1 and 2 at 50% width and column 3 at 100% width with the List groups in 2 columns. [screenshot: 04-task1-medium.png](screenshots/04-task1-medium.png)
 9. At the small break point, return to stackings columns in column 3. [screenshot: 05-task1-small.png](screenshots/05-task1-small.png)
 10. In mobile, stack all columns [screenshot: 06-task1-mobile.png](screenshots/06-task1-mobile.png)